mikwielgus/topola/INSTALL.md

 ### Command-line application

-Topola has a command-line application written with the help of the [`clap`](https://docs.rs/clap/latest/clap/) library.
+Topola has a command-line application (CLI) written with the help of the [`clap`](https://docs.rs/clap/latest/clap/) library.

 #### Installation from source